 Where does this high ROI come from?
 Of those polled, 53% say it’s from the fact that videos raise awareness, 49% say video engages their audiences, and 52% say video builds trust with potential customers.

 TikTok is the new kid on the block when it comes to video marketing.
-Since it was founded in 2016, this platform has grown to more than one billion active users.
+Since it was founded in 2016, this platform has grown to more than 1.4 billion active users.
 People’s engagement with TikTok continues to grow and thrive with no signs of slowing down.
 Brands can extend their reach and target a new demographic through video marketing on this innovative platform.

 In 2023, companies should expand beyond Facebook and YouTube by including TikTok and Instagram in their social media channels.